scalalandio/chimney/docs/source/partial-transformers/partial-transformers.rst

 garbage and use lazy memory allocation.

-There is a custom, `chain <https://github.com/non/chain>`_\-like data structure optimized for gathering partial transformer errors, supporting fast append/merge and special support of error paths annotations.
+There is a custom, `chain <https://github.com/non/chain>`_\-like data structure optimized for gathering partial transformer errors, supporting fast append/merge and having a special treatment of error paths annotations.

 Check our :ref:`benchmarks` suite for more detailed comparison.